• Make A Gift

 • Contact

-You are here: Home / member-college-news / Dominion Energy awards $500,000 to Allen University for Good Samaritan-Waverly Hospital Restoration
+You are here: Home / Member College News / Dominion Energy awards $500,000 to Allen University for Good Samaritan-Waverly Hospital Restoration

 Dominion Energy awards $500,000 to Allen University for Good Samaritan-Waverly Hospital Restoration

-December 12, 2020 By SC Independent Colleges & Universities
+December 12, 2020 by SC Independent Colleges & Universities

 COLUMBIA, S.C. (courtesy allenuniversity.edu) — Allen University will receive a $500,000 grant from Dominion Energy to support the Good Samaritan-Waverly Hospital Restoration Project.
 The gift will help to defray costs associated with the reconstruction and restoration of the building.